Super Not-Drowning Skills

 We can hold our breath for a short time, some of us

 longer than others.
-Longer than two minutes usually results in unconsciousness (and you'll automatically start to breathe again, which is very bad if your head is underwater).
+Longer than two minutes (without training to hold your breath before hand, the world record is 22 minutes) usually results in unconsciousness (and you'll automatically start to breathe again, which is very bad if your head is underwater).

 However, this seems not to be the case with some Video Game

 characters, who can swim underwater for infinite amounts of time and show absolutely no signs of discomfort.
 This incredible feat is never ever explained, or even mentioned as something out of the ordinary in these games.

 Sometimes the character gets a diving mask equipped with only a snorkel and absolutely no oxygen containers.
 While in the real world, this equipment would allow you to swim only a small depth under the surface of the water, in the games following this trope it lets you plunge boldly into the deepest oceanic depths.

 The most unsettling part, if you think about it,